 - A serious infection caused by the dentist using unsafe practices or equipment

-- Nerve damage, causing long-term or permanent pain, numbness or lost sensation in the mouth, lips or face
+- Dental nerve damage, causing long-term or permanent pain, numbness or lost sensation in the mouth, lips or face

-- Improper use of a tool or equipment, which causes trauma to the teeth, jaw or mouth of the patient
+- Improper use of a tool or equipment, which causes tooth trauma, or an injury to the jaw or mouth of the patient

-- Poorly carried out treatment, which does not solve the original problem or causes more issues with surrounding teeth, gums or jawbone
+- Poorly carried out treatment, which does not solve the original problem or causes more issues with an oral injury, or damages the surrounding teeth, gums or jawbone

 - Failure to diagnose a serious oral health condition in a patient despite regular visits and dental evidence, such as patient reporting significant issues, x-rays being taken etc.

 - Misdiagnosis of a condition, resulting in incorrect (or no) treatment being carried out and the original condition worsening

 - Significant treatment errors e.g. extracting the wrong tooth or causing severe tooth trauma

 - Psychological trauma caused by the dental negligence which has a significant impact on your quality of life or daily activities

 Dental negligence injury claims – more info:What are the most common injuries caused by dentists?